 - Receipt capture

 Starling Bank is fully regulated by the FCA and provides a free app-only business account that also integrates with accountancy software and lets you categorise expenses, photograph and upload receipts and access other services through the Starling Bank marketplace.
-For business account cash deposits up to £1,000 at the Post Office, there's a £3 charge and for anything over £1,000, there's a 0.3% charge on the deposit value.
+For business account cash deposits are charged 0.3% with a minimum of £3, this is set to increase to 0.7% from 1st March 2022.
 It is open to limited companies and sole traders of any size, although it has in the past hinted it may eventually start charging large firms.